UK eSIM for Scotland Road Trips and National Parks

 Capel Curig: Patchy.
 EE works, others less so.

 The Ogwen Valley and Glyderau: Very poor.
 The A5 has sporadic EE coverage but the valley floors and mountainsides are largely offline.
+The Ogwen Valley viewpoint offers spectacular views — and zero bars on every network.

 Porthmadog and Barmouth: Good coverage in the towns, patchy along the coast road between them.
+The A496 is a scenic but signal-starved drive.

-Climbing Yr Wyddfa (Snowdon) is on most visitors’ lists.
-The summit is a busy place in summer, and you might expect there would be a mast up there.
-There is not, really.
-You will occasionally get a weak EE signal at the summit cafe, but do not count on it.
-On a crowded day, the network cannot cope anyway.
+The Snowdon summit challenge Climbing Yr Wyddfa (Snowdon) is on most visitors’ lists.
+The summit is a busy place in summer, and you might expect there’d be a mast up there.
+There isn’t, really.
+You’ll occasionally get a weak EE signal at the summit cafe, but don’t count on it.
+On a crowded August day, the network can’t cope anyway.
+Via the Pyg Track, EE typically works at the summit cafe, Vodafone is intermittent, and O2 and Three are dead from about 600 metres upward.

 The A30 corridor: This is the main road through Cornwall, and coverage along it is generally good from all networks.
 EE is strongest, but Vodafone and O2 also hold up well.
+The entire length of the A30 from Exeter to Penzance has consistent coverage on EE.

 South coast (the Roseland Peninsula, Rame Head): These areas are quieter and less well covered.
 The Roseland Peninsula is patchy, with signal only in Tregony, Portscatho, and St Mawes.
 Everything in between is hit and miss.

 The automatic switching feature comes into its own in these scenarios.
 When EE gets bogged down by crowds uploading photos from Fistral Beach, the connection can switch to Vodafone or O2 where they might have spare capacity.
+A multi-network eSIM can jump from a congested tower delivering single-digit Mbps to an uncongested one delivering 30+ Mbps — while sitting on the same beach.

 Motorway coverage by network